MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/battery-charging-in-the-boot-environment.md

 </tr>
 <tr class="odd">
 <td><p>Boot to Main OS threshold</p></td>
 <td><p>This is the threshold at which the device boots from UEFI-based charging to the Main OS in <em>Threshold charging mode</em>.
-It is necessary to hold the device in the UEFI charging phase to charge the battery when it is too low to boot into the Main OS.
-For more information about threshold charging mode, see <a href="#thresholdmode" data-raw-source="[Threshold charging](#thresholdmode)">Threshold charging</a>.</p></td>
+It is necessary to hold the device in the UEFI charging phase to charge the battery when it is too low to boot into the Main OS.</p></td>
 <td><p>OEMs must set this threshold to be higher than the <em>Boot to UEFI threshold</em> and the <em>Main OS shut down threshold</em>.
 This threshold is defined in percentage of the battery’s full capacity.
 By default, this value is set to 7%.
 Information about how to set this threshold will be provided in a future release of this documentation.</p></td>
 </tr>
 <tr class="even">